 Balance.
 It's so important in life, and not just for bike riding.
-I heard someone put it like this, "Balance is the brief experience you achieve every so often when you cross the line from one extreme on your way to another."
+Someone has well said, "Balance is the brief experience you achieve every so often when you cross the line from one extreme on your way to another."

-We're so prone to go to extremes, to champion one position to the neglect of its biblical counterbalance.
-It's what a man does when he says to his wife, "You may not want to hear it, but I'm going to tell you anyway because it's true," and then blows her out of the water with a verbal assault.
+We're so prone to go to extremes, to embrace one virtue to the neglect of its biblical counter-balance.
+Think of the man who says to his wife, "You may not want to hear it, but I'm going to tell you anyway because it's true," and then blows her out of the water with a verbal assault.
 We might call that truth without grace.

-Then there's the mother who keeps shielding her teenage son from feeling the painful consequences of his sinful choices, with the justification, "Oh, I just can't stand to see him get hurt.
+Think of the mother who keeps shielding her child from the painful consequences of his sinful choices, with the justification, "Oh, I just can't stand to see him get hurt.
 I love him too much."

-That's a pseudo-grace (at best) to keep your son from facing the truth.
+That's a pseudo-grace, at best, and it's neglecting the truth.